Joel Osteen

-Early life and family
+Biography

-Osteen was born in Houston, Texas, and is one of six children of John Osteen and Dolores ("Dodie") Pilgrim.
+Osteen was born in Houston, and is one of six children of John Osteen and Dolores ("Dodie") Pilgrim.
 His father, a former Southern Baptist pastor, founded Lakewood Church (of which Osteen is the current senior pastor) in the back of an old feed store.

 He graduated from Humble High School, a public high school in the city of Humble, Texas, in 1981, and attended Oral Roberts University in Tulsa, Oklahoma, where he studied radio and television communications but did not graduate.
-In 1982, he returned to Houston, founded Lakewood's television program, and produced his father's televised sermons for 17 years until January 1999, when his father died unexpectedly of a heart attack.

 Career

+In 1982, Osteen returned to Houston after leaving Oral Roberts University.
+He founded Lakewood's television program, later becoming ordained through his father's church in 1983.
+Osteen produced his father's televised sermons for 17 years until January 1999, when his father died of a heart attack.
+He would preach his first sermon on January 17, 1999.
+By October 3, he was the new senior pastor of Lakewood Church.

-On January 17, 1999, Osteen preached his first sermon.
-On October 3, 1999, he was installed as the new senior pastor of Lakewood Church.
-In 2003, Lakewood Church acquired the Compaq Center, former home of the NBA Houston Rockets and the AHL Houston Aeros and renovated it.
-According to Osteen in 2008, Lakewood Church's weekly service TV program was viewed in more than 100 countries.
+In 2003, Lakewood Church acquired the Compaq Center, former home of the NBA Houston Rockets and the AHL Houston Aeros, and subsequently renovated it.

-Osteen was included on Barbara Walters's list of the 10 Most Fascinating People of 2006.
-Former presidential candidate John McCain described Osteen as his favorite inspirational author.
-The Osteen family attended Easter breakfast hosted by President Barack Obama at the White House in 2010.

 Preaching style

-Osteen's sermon preparation involves memorizing his remarks and listening to himself on tape.
-His sermons have been criticized as self-serving and revealing a poor command of scripture.
-Osteen says he chooses to focus more on the goodness of God and on living an obedient life rather than on sin.
-He says that he tries to teach Biblical principles in a simple way, emphasizing the power of love and a positive attitude.
-When asked why he does not focus more on sin, the devil and hell in detail, Osteen stated in an interview with CBN News:
+Osteen memorizes his planned remarks before he delivers them, and listens back to previous ones on tape.
+His sermons have been criticized as self-serving and revealing a poor command of Scripture.
+Osteen says he chooses to focus more on the goodness of God and on living an obedient life rather than on sin, and that he tries to teach Biblical principles in a simple way, emphasizing the power of love and a positive attitude.
+When asked why he does not focus more on sin, the devil, and hell in detail, Osteen stated in an interview with CBN News:

 Events

 Since 2004, Osteen, along with his wife, have hosted Night of Hope events, as well as their annual stadium event called "America's Night of Hope", in the U.S. and around the world.
-The event incorporates contemporary Christian music and inspirational messages to reach the masses at the venue and others watching online.
-Osteen also hosted an event at his Lakewood Church in 2018, in collaboration with rapper Kanye West, called Kanye’s Sunday Service.
-As per media reports, the event was attended by 17,000 as well as joined by many people streaming online.
+The event incorporates contemporary Christian music and inspirational messages to reach attendees at the venue and others watching online.
+Osteen also hosted an event at his Lakewood Church in 2018, in collaboration with rapper Kanye West, called Sunday Service.
+According to media reports, the event was attended by 17,000 as well as joined by many people streaming online.
 He also held his Easter service during COVID-19 with Mariah Carey and Tyler Perry.